 Tips on spine-tingling imagery

-There’re a few popular design techniques that’ll help evoke the desired emotions when it comes to imagery for your horror or thriller & suspense book covers.
+There are a few popular design techniques that’ll help evoke the desired emotions when it comes to imagery for your horror, thriller, and suspense book covers.
 Let us show you how to grab your readers’ attention at the very first glance.

 Concentrate on typography